tkchafin/autostreamtree/README.md

           CHORD     : Cavalli-Sforza and Edwards (1967) chord distance
           --NOTE: Individual-based metrics can also be computed for populations.
 You can set how these are aggregated w/ --pop_agg
-          --NOTE: Multiple loci for PDIST, and JC69 distances will be reported using the method defined in --loc_agg -G, --genmat    : Skip calculation and use the provided labeled .tsv matrix --coercemat     : [Boolean] Coerce negative values in input matrix to zero
+          --NOTE: Multiple loci for PDIST
+                  will be reported using the method defined in --loc_agg -G, --genmat    : Skip calculation and use the provided labeled .tsv matrix --coercemat     : [Boolean] Coerce negative values in input matrix to zero